jupyter-book/jupyter-book/jupyter_book/book_template/_build/guide/03_build.md

 ---
 redirect_from:
   - "/guide/03-build"
-title: 'Build your book'
+title: 'Build and publish your book'
 prev_page:
   url: /guide/02_create
   title: 'Create your book'
 next_page:
-  url: /guide/04_publish
+  url: /guide/04_faq
-  title: 'Publish your book'
+  title: 'FAQ'
 comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
 SEE ORIGINAL FILES IN /content***"
 ---
 # Building and publishing your book